alicanelustu/alicanelustu/README.md

 <div align = "center">
   I have strong analytical thinking, problem-solving, decision-making, logical, and critical thinking skills.
 Thanks to my attention to detail, <br> I can provide high-quality software solutions.
-I am also good at teamwork, have a strong ability to cope with challenges, and can <span align= "left">communicate well with people at all levels.</span></div>
+I am also good at teamwork, have a strong ability to cope with challenges, and can <span style="text-align: left;">communicate well with people at all levels.</span></div>
 <br>
 <div>&nbsp;&nbsp;I have knowledge in UI, API, Mobile, Manual, and Automated testing.
 I use the Java
 programming language for tests.
 I can set up and use &nbsp;&nbsp;&nbsp;Appium, Selenium, JUnit, TestNG,